sandeshpawar10/LeetCode-Matrics-App/README.md

 ⚙️ How It Works

+1. First start the server by doing **npm run dev** in the terminal, it will start your server
-1. User enters a LeetCode username
+2. User enters a LeetCode username
-2. Frontend sends a request to a **local Node.js server**
+3. Frontend sends a request to a **local Node.js server**
-3. Server fetches data from **LeetCode GraphQL API**
+4. Server fetches data from **LeetCode GraphQL API**
-4. Data is processed and sent back to frontend
+5. Data is processed and sent back to frontend
-5. UI updates dynamically with progress circles and stats
+6. UI updates dynamically with progress circles and stats

 ---